elswob/Badger/README.md

 2. Using the AddFileData.groovy script

-Edit the script `scripts/AddFileData.groovy` in compliance with the demo data already there.
+Edit the script `scripts/AddFileData.groovy` in compliance with the demo data already there, and make sure the data will be loaded by removing the '//' at the start of the section.

 #### Load data